 So, drying may seem a little straightforward, but that doesn’t mean I’m not going to talk about it.
 In fact, my mom and I had a hilarious conversation about dryer settings, and it all revolved around permanent press.
 Are you as baffled by it as I am?
 Maybe not, but just in case, mom tried to clarify a few things for me, even though she thought “everybody knows what permanent press is.”

 - Use permanent press to help prevent wrinkles, because it has a cool down setting.
-Use this with clothes that you don’t need to iron.
+Permanent press is for clothes that you don’t need to iron, so they can be “pressed” in the dryer without extra work.
 It’s not for jeans and towels.
 Mom says so.

 - Summer is a perfect time for drying clothes outside on a clothesline.
 On warm, breezy days, if you live in a place without too much air pollution, it’s perfect.
 I’ve never had a clothesline, but I think they would be especially handy for sheets, towels, bathing suits, and refreshing clothes that have been in storage.